kreier/T100/T100 BT/readme.md

 This robot needs an additional library to work.
 You can download the required file here: [AFMotor.zip](AFMotor.zip).

+### November 2018
 Next you can download the very program (T100.ino) and install on your Arduino.

+### November 2019
+There is some software for BLE for both iOS and Android.
+Therefore download (../T100ble.ino) and install on your Arduino.

 ## Control your robot with your smartphone

+### November 2018
 This initial release works only with Bluetooth 2.0 and is therefore not supported by an iOS devide.
 Download the following software for your Android Smartphone:

+- List would be depreceated anyways.

+### November 2019
+Use